ashermkn1/treap-agda/treap.lagda.md

     lemmaOrder (node p k l r) = trans (lemmaOrder l) (lemmaOrder r)
 ```

-We also define a notion of "is in", and some corresponding lemmas for `Treap`s:
+We also define a notion of when a key "is in" a `Treap`, and some corresponding lemmas.
+We chose to represent a proof of containment as outlining the path to follow in a tree to get to the element.

 ```agda
     data _∈_ {lower p upper} (x : Carrier) : (t : Treap lower p upper) → Set where